auperatech/VMSS2.0/usage/K260_Kria_SOM/README.md

 ***NOTE:*** For more information on RTSP streams and how to view them, see [this section in K260 Kria SOM tutorial](../../tutorial/K260_Kria_SOM/README.md#setup-an-rtsp-video-player)

 Let's test a classification pipeline and observe the results via RTSP.
-Navigate to `input_rtsp/input_rtsp_imagenet` and assign a unique name to your RTSP stream:
+Navigate to `input_rtsp_imagenet` folder and assign a unique name to your RTSP stream:

 ```
-cd input_rtsp/input_rtsp_imagenet
+cd /opt/aupera/examples/input_rtsp/input_rtsp_imagenet
 echo 'output_urls: "rtsp://vmss.auperatechnologies.com:554/your-output-name"' > output_rtsp.pbtxt
 ```

-***NOTE:***: Be sure to change `your-output-name` to a unique name to prevent conflicts with others using the RTSP address.
+***NOTE:***: Be sure to change `your-output-name` to a unique name to prevent conflicts with others using the same RTSP address.

 Execute  the `avaser` with three pbtxt files:
 ```